-During the year ended June 30, 2023, the Company recognized a realised gain on marketable securities of \$nil (year ended June 30, 2022 - \$10,996).
-During the year ended June 30, 2023, the Company also earned interest of \$47,233 (year ended June 30, 2022 - \$16,576) from investment activity.
+During the year ended June 30, 2024, the Company earned interest and dividend income of \$23,177, (year ended June 30, 2023 - \$47,233) from investment activity.

-Marketable securities have been designated as FVTPL and are recorded at fair value, with changes recognized in the consolidated statements of operations and comprehensive loss.
+Marketable securities have been designated as fair value through profit or loss and are recorded at fair value, with changes recognized in the consolidated statements of operations and comprehensive loss.